awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_Lab.md

 1. Now go back to the **host.cpp** file and go to line 309.
 This where the image is processed using a conventional software implementation.
 	* Line 322-324, the **Filter2D** function is called 3 times to process the Y, U and V color planes of the image, respectively.
 	* Line 318, the OpenMP ```#pragma omp parallel for``` pragma is used to multi-thread the calls to the **Filter2D** function.
-This ensures a fair benchmark comparison betweem the CPU and FPGA executions.
+This ensures a fair benchmark comparison between the CPU and FPGA executions.

 1. Scroll upwards to line 263.
 This is where the image is processed using the FPGA accelerator.
 	* Notice how this code looks very similar to the software implementation you just inspected.